Yoo Byung-eun: Ongoing investigation

 Yoo's second son, Yoo Hyuk-kee, reportedly was involved in the day-to-day managing of Chonghaejin Marine.
 Hyuk-kee, apart from his stake in I-One-I Holdings, owned some 10 percent stake in Ahae Corp., a paint manufacturing company, and a stake in Ahae Press Corp.
 As CEO of Ahae Press Inc. in New York, Ahae Press France in Paris, and Ahae Press Ltd. UK in London, he built up his fathers image as a talented photographer, and curated his exhibitions.
 Hyuk-kee had been summoned for questioning by 8 May, but ignored the summonses.
-On 23 May an Interpol Red Notice was issued.
+On 23 May, an Interpol Red Notice was issued.
 He is suspected of helping his father establish a slush fund through paper companies.

 Hyuk-kee, who is known outside Korea as Keith H. Yoo, is a permanent U.S. resident and was in Westchester, New York at the time of the sinking of the Sewol.
 He reportedly attempted to make his way to France but didn't get on his booked flight.
 Hyuk-kee and his wife allegedly owned at least three apartments in Manhattan and near the Arc de Triomphe in Paris, then estimated to be worth around US$6.2 million (~ billion).
 The prosecutors asked the United States Department of Homeland Security's Investigations Directorate to track down real estate and deposits under the names of the siblings or affiliates of the family business.

-Press Arbitration Commission Corrections Related to Yoo Byung-eun
+Press Arbitration Commission corrections related to Yoo Byung-eun

 In 2014, the PAC (Press Arbitration Commission) of Korea received a historic number of arbitration cases (19,048), about 7 to 8 times more than a typical year.
 Out of these cases, 16,117 claims were filed by the family of Yoo Byung-eun and the Evangelical Baptist Church following reports from the Sewol ferry disaster.
 Out of these filings, 96.19% (15,503 claims) were accepted by the 5 panel arbitration committee.
-Most correction claims involved press reports that mentioned the following: Yoo Byung-eun is the de facto owner of the ferry, Geumsuwon (church location) is Yoo Byung-Eun's property, Lee Jun-seok and crew of the Sewol ferry are members of the Evanglical Baptist Church, Evanglical Baptist Church is connected to Odaeyang.
+Most correction claims involved press reports that mentioned the following: Yoo Byung-eun is the de facto owner of the ferry, Geumsuwon (church location) is Yoo Byung-Eun's property, Lee Jun-seok and crew of the Sewol ferry are members of the Evangelical Baptist Church, Evangelical Baptist Church is connected to Odaeyang.
 Many of these false reports occurred when the press redirected public sentiment towards President Park stemming from the ferry disaster over to Yoo Byung-Eun and the Salvation Group.
 This mitigated press coverage for investigation on the cause of the accident and disaster management.